 Moderator: Precious Blake

 What happens when a grassroots arts advocacy campaign turns to the youth?
 Join this how-to session about giving students a platform and strengthening the next generation of arts advocates.

 Arts Access: Bridging the Gap

-Does your organization promote a culture of access and inclusivity?
+Does your organization promote a culture of access and inclusivity to encompass persons with disabilities and veterans?
 Join this panel of experts as they discuss what it means to make the arts truly accessible to all.

 Advocacy: Finding Your Vehicle

 Advocacy works through different lenses and at different levels.
 Learn how these advocates leverage the relationships within their communities and use art to amplify their message.